Koch–Pasteur rivalry: Koch's bacteriology and anthrax

-Robert Koch was a German physician.
+Robert Koch (1843–1910), a German physician.
 He was awarded the Nobel Prize in Physiology or Medicine for his tuberculosis findings in 1905.
-He is considered one of the founders of microbiology.

 In 1863, influenced by Pasteur's research on fermentation, fellow Frenchman Casimir Davaine mostly explained the cause of anthrax, but Davaine's explanation was opposed by those who opposed the idea that infection with a microorganism could explain it.
 In 1840, Jakob Henle had proposed microorganism infections caused diseases, and in 1875 German botanist Ferdinand Cohn weighed in on a controversy in microbiology by declaring that the elementary unit was the cell and that each form of bacteria was constant and naturally divided from the other forms.
 Influenced by Henle and by Cohn, Koch developed a pure culture of the bacteria described by Davaine, traced its spore stage, inoculated it into animals, and showed it caused anthrax.
 Pasteur called this a "remarkable achievement".
 In pure culture, bacteria tend to keep constant traits, and Koch reported having already observed constancy.

 Pasteur undertook investigation, yet gave much credit to Davaine.
 Meanwhile, Pasteur's researchers always reported variation in their cultures.
 In 1879, Henri Toussaint identified a bacterial species involved in chicken cholera and named the genus in honor of Pasteur, Pasteurella.
 In Pasteur's laboratory, a culture of Pasteurella multocida was left out over a weekend exposed to air, and Pasteur and Emile Roux noticed upon return to the laboratory that its virulence to chickens was diminished.
 Pasteur applied the discovery to develop chicken cholera vaccine, introduced in a public experiment, an empirical challenge to the stance of Koch's bacteriologists that bacterial traits were unalterable.